-Nine months into the year, T and I finally embark on our overseas vacation together, where neither of us are overly consumed by work.
-On top of this trip, we are celebrating T‘s successful belt test – he is finally on his way to becoming a master judoka!
+Nine months into the year, Travis and I finally embark on our overseas vacation together, where neither of us are overly consumed by work.
+On top of this trip, we are celebrating Travis‘s successful belt test – he is finally on his way to becoming a master judoka!

 We landed in London about 5 hours ago, with a 50 minute trip from LHR to our hotel, the Pullman St. Pancras.
 Our driver, Jatlin of Blacklane, provided some good conversation as we traversed the A40 to the hotel.